keepact/Git-Issues/README.md

-# Git Finder
+# Git Issues

-Rocketseat Bootcamp 9 Challenge Five
+Application developed during Rocketseat Bootcamp 9

 ### App Screen

 ![Git Finder](https://github.com/keepact/Git-Issues/blob/master/app-screen.png)

-## React Project

-This challenge was preparatory to development of a Gym application.
+## What is this application about?

+It is a app to search for issues on Github repos.
+There are 2 screens:

+<strong>1</strong> - Registration page

+<strong>2</strong> - List of issues

 ## libs used:

- Create-react-app, React-icons, React-router-dom, PropTypes, Styled Components
+axios, prop-types, react-icons, react-router-dom and styled-components

 ## Javascript Project:

- React.js
+ ReactJS

 ## Scripts

 In the project directory, you can run:

-### `yarn start`
+### `yarn install`

 Runs the app in the development mode.<br />